tloen/tloen.github.io/_posts/2022-01-10-bias-variance.md

 assigns to bias and variance.
 But there is no indication that the same relationships between complexity, bias, and variance apply to deep neural networks.

-The phenomenon of model double descent does not demonstrate that we can dispense with classical learning theory entirely[^bv].
+The phenomenon of model double descent does not demonstrate that classical learning theory has been "invalidated" in some sense.
-Rather, what it really teaches us is that we should stop abusing the bias-variance tradeoff, which exists for all predictor families, to smuggle in intuition from our experience with regularized regression models.
+What it really teaches us is that we should stop abusing the bias-variance tradeoff, which exists for all predictor families, to smuggle in intuition from our experience with regularized regression models.
+At the same time, it does raise valid questions about whether the bias-variance decomposition is particularly relevant in non-regressive or high-dimensional contexts where dataset variance is difficult to reason about.

 [^openai2019]: [Nakkiran _et al._ 2019](https://arxiv.org/abs/1912.02292)
-[^bv]:
-    Although there's a good argument
-    for paying less attention to the bias-variance decomposition in large models where sample variance is unobservable...